The student population of 674 students has declined by 10% over five years.

-The teacher population of 49 teachers has stayed relatively flat over five years.
+The teacher population of 49 teachers has declined by 5% over five years.

 |Grades Offered||Grades PK-8|